 Never make your pacifier at home using a feeding bottle nipple or other material as this may cause choking and death.

 - Pacifier case

 - How to get baby take a pacifier

 - How to get rid of the pacifier

 - Pacifier wipes

 Never let your child crawl, walk, and use the pacifier all day long.
 This may interfere with speech and teeth development limit the time your baby use pacifier.

 Never let your child chew the pacifier it could break it into small parts leading to choking and death.

-The America Academy of Pediatrics recommends using a one-piece pacifier as a two-piece model can come apart and pose a choking hazard.
+The America Academy of Pediatrics recommends using a one-piece pacifier as a two-piece model that can come apart and pose a choking hazard.